student-to-software-engineer/student-to-software-engineer/docs/2-landscape-of-tech-employment/index.md

 # 2. Why It’s So Hard to Get Hired

-The reason it’s so hard to get a junior developer job is actually quite simple.
+The reason there are less open developer positions is actually quite simple.

 It comes down to two notions: